 Main Subheading

 Understanding the partial sum is crucial because, in many real-world applications, we're not concerned with the sum of all terms (which might even be infinite), but rather the sum of a specific, finite number of terms.
-This is where the formula for the partial sum of a geometric series becomes invaluable.
+But this is where the formula for the partial sum of a geometric series becomes invaluable.
 It allows us to efficiently calculate the sum of the first n terms of the series, saving us from tediously adding each term individually, especially when n is large.

 Comprehensive Overview